 The price of this holiday is per person, based on two people sharing a twin room.
-Single rooms are subject to availability at a supplement from £249 per person.
-The price includes seven nights accommodation with breakfast and four dinners, all tours as mentioned, timed visit to the Uffizi gallery (reservation and entrance fees included), airport departure taxes and transfers, flights as mentioned and the services of a Riviera Travel tour manager.
+Single rooms are subject to availability at the relevant supplement (see hotel details for more information).
+The price includes seven nights’ accommodation with breakfast and four dinners, all tours as mentioned, airport departure taxes and transfers, flights as mentioned, all local accommodation taxes and the services of a Riviera Travel tour manager.

-Please note: Where hotels feature a swimming pool, this will be open summer months, weather permitting.
+Please note that where hotels feature a swimming pool, this will be open summer months, weather permitting.

 Evening Tour of Florence in a Fiat 500 - £80 per person